 Every three months (following payrolls for June, September, December and March) you will need to pay HMRC the income tax and national insurance due.
 Services for Independent Living (SIL) Payroll will inform you of the amount to be paid and send you a payslip to use with your payment.
 (For client account service users SIL will arrange payment).

 If your average monthly liability for PAYE and National Insurance exceeds £1,500 you will need to change to monthly payments.
 SIL Payroll will advise you if this is the case.

 You can choose how to make your payment:

 Always include the payment reference number (as advised by SIL Payroll) on any cheque used for payment.

 HMRC have strict dead-lines for payment and now charge interest for late payment.The interest charged depends on how late the payment is and how often the payment is late.
 To avoid any risk of these penalties being imposed, we advise that you either post a cheque or make a payment by the other means by the 15th of the relevant month.

-All employees are entitled to paid time off work as set out in their contracts and by legislation.
+Most employees are entitled to paid time off work as set out in their contracts and by legislation.

 Services for Independent Living (SIL) advisors can calculate holiday entitlement and provide you with a holiday form to record holidays taken.

 Holidays taken should be clearly shown on timesheets.